guptarohit/cryptoCMD/README.rst

     # data as list of list in a variable
     headers, data = scraper.get_data()

-    # export the data to csv, can also paas option name parameter
+    # export the data as csv file, you can also pass optional name parameter
     scraper.export_csv('xrp_all_time.csv')

     # Pandas dataFrame for the same data